syncfusion-content/wpf-docs/wpf/GridControl/Selection.md

 ## Excel-like CurrentCell

 You can select a current cell in the Grid, similar to the current cell behavior in Microsoft Excel(borders with thickness).
-This feature can be enabled by setting [GridModelOptions.ExcelLikeCurrentCell](https://help.syncfusion.com/cr/wpf/Syncfusion.Grid.Wpf~Syncfusion.Windows.Controls.Grid.GridModelOptions~ExcelLikeCurrentCell.html) property to `true` as follows:
+This feature can be enabled by setting [GridModelOptions.ExcelLikeCurrentCell](https://help.syncfusion.com/cr/wpf/Syncfusion.Grid.Wpf~Syncfusion.Windows.Controls.Grid.GridModelOptions~ExcelLikeCurrentCell.html) property to `true`.

 {% tabs %}
 {% highlight c# %}